We warmly welcome children, and all of the joy and energy that they bring, into our parish life and into our worship services.

-Parish youth activities include weekly Sunday School for K-12, acolyte service, and candle-bearing.
+Parish youth activities include weekly Sunday School, acolyte service, and candle-bearing.
 For high school age youth there have been various social and service activities, as well as service trips to Kodiak, Alaska.

-We are also preparing to add a Catechesis of the Good Shepherd program for young children.
+We also offer a Catechesis of the Good Shepherd program for young children ages 3 to 6.

 Sunday School meets every Sunday at 9:00 a.m., September thru June.

 Youth and Sunday School Coordinator: Fr.
 Kevin Lien